mantidproject/mantid/docs/source/algorithms/LoadDNSSCD-v1.rst

 .. warning::

    This algorithm does not perform any consistency check of the input data.
-This is the user responsibility to choose physically reasonable dataset.
+It is the users responsibility to choose a physically reasonable dataset.

 This algorithm loads a list  of DNS `.d_dat` data files into a `MDEventWorkspace <http://www.mantidproject.org/MDEventWorkspace>`_.
-If algorithm fails to process the file, this file will be ignored.
-In this case algorithm produces a warning and continues to process further files.
-Only in that case if no valid files are provided, algorithm terminates with an error message.
+If the algorithm fails to process a file, this file will be ignored.
+In this case the algorithm produces a warning and continues to process further files.
+Only if no valid files are provided, the algorithm terminates with an error message.

-This algorithm is meant to replace the :ref:`algm-LoadDNSLegacy` for single crysral diffraction data.
+This algorithm is meant to replace the :ref:`algm-LoadDNSLegacy` for single crystal diffraction data.

 **Output**

 As a result, two workspaces are created:

-- `OutputWorkspace` contains raw neutron counts.
+- `OutputWorkspace` contains the raw neutron counts.

 - `NormalizationWorkspace` contains the choosen normalization data (either monitor counts or experiment duration time).